xcq1/ark/README.md

 - 7777/udp
 - 7778/udp
 - 27015/udp
+- 27015/tcp (if you want your server to show up in the server browser)
 - 32330 (if you want rcon support, the password can be found and/or replaced in `/home/steam/ark/rcon_pass`)

 Just changing the environment variables will not suffice for the server to work on a different port, probably the protocol has some ports hard-coded.